News: Big Impact, Innovation, News, Qld, Research

 The HD-MAP is a game changer for global vaccination programs for several reasons:

-• it uses a dry vaccine that does not need to be kept cold to be effective, tackling one of the greatest barriers to delivering effective vaccinations in developing countries
+• it uses a dry vaccine that does not need to be kept cold to be safe and effective, tackling one of the greatest barriers to delivering effective vaccinations in developing countries

 • the same amount of vaccine goes much further